top of page

 Some people claim there is “overwhelming evidence” for (any variant of) the Evolutionary hypothesis of Common Descent.
 However, by being selective—by ignoring disconfirming facts—one can also claim there is “overwhelming evidence” for Santa Claus too:

-• if one posts/mails/texts/apps a message, one will get a response;
+• If one posts/mails/texts/apps a message, one will get a response;

-• his address is known: North Pole 1;
+• His address is known: North Pole 1;

 But we all know: Santa Claus is just a make-believe.
 In the same way, the “overwhelming evidence” for (any variant of) the Evolutionary hypothesis of Common Descent is just selective—ignoring disconfirming facts—and is therefore unscientific.